WFM Can Improve The Employee Experience at Your Business (And Why You Should Care)

 WFM and Employer Accountability

-Workforce management paired with a biometric time clock tracks employee time to the minute.
+Workforce management paired with a facial or finger scanning time clock tracks employee time to the minute.
 This is the basis for accountability on all sides—employees, managers, and the payroll processor.

 Employers appreciate how it makes employees accountable.
 But its employer payroll accountability that’s key to an enhanced employee experience.